-Based on the play by Terence McNally (having himself written the screenplay), Frankie and Johnny is a different kind of romantic comedy: one that actually has compelling characters with interesting backgrounds, and one that doesn’t (always) resort to cliché moments of affection, nor scenarios that are completely out of touch with reality; in fact it is refreshingly down-to-earth, and its ending is not sugarcoated, or at least not for everyone involved.
+Based on the play by Terence McNally (having himself written the screenplay), Frankie and Johnny is a different kind of romantic comedy: one that actually has compelling characters with interesting backgrounds, and one that doesn’t (always) resort to cliché romantic moments, nor scenarios that are completely out of touch with reality; in fact, it is refreshingly down-to-earth, and its ending is not sugarcoated, or at least not for everyone involved.

-Being familiar with Pacino’s work one knows how effortless his acting appears, particularly in more toned-down roles like this one — so it’s simply perfect.
+Being familiar with Pacino’s work one knows how effortless his acting appears, particularly in more toned-down roles like this one — it is absolutely perfect in its simplicity.
 Pfeiffer is also believable as a woman who is hurt, unconfident, and vulnerable.
 I’d say they’re as good constantly fighting in Scarface as they are loving in each other in Frankie and Johnny.